raspberrypilearning/hello-world/en/step_8.md

 ## What next?

-If you are following the [Intro to Python](https://projects.raspberrypi.org/en/raspberrypi/python-intro) pathway, you can move on to the [Archery](https://projects.raspberrypi.org/en/projects/python-archery) project.
+If you are following the [Introduction to Python](https://projects.raspberrypi.org/en/raspberrypi/python-intro) pathway, you can move on to the [Archery](https://projects.raspberrypi.org/en/projects/python-archery) project.
 In this project, you will draw a target then make an archery game that shoots arrows to score points.

 --- print-only ---